 Schedule your time

-- Whether you are taking classes on campus or on-line, having structure, self-discipline, motivation and strong time management skills are key to staying on top of your studies.
+Having structure, self-discipline, motivation and strong time-management skills are key to staying on top of your studies.

 - Establishing a daily routine takes practice but will pay off in the long run.

 - Wake up and eat meals at the same time each day to develop a predictable routine.

 - You can use an electronic planner to set reminders for yourself to complete tasks.